Angel-125/Pathfinder/GameData/WildBlueIndustries/Pathfinder/Readme.txt

 NOTE: Please pack up your base before applying this update, there were a lot of changes under the hood.
 NOTE: Please be sure to update your OSEWorkshop to the very latest version.

 For science!
 The Gold Digger generates experiment results while taking core samples.
 Those results are now worth more than just their Science value; you can use them to improve the efficiency of your habitation, science, and industry processors.
 In other words, creating RocketParts, MaterialKits, ResearchKits, Water, and others will be improved if you have good results when performing your soil analysis, metallurgic analysis, or chemical analysis in the Geology Lab.
-And with the Geology Lab’s new Biome Analysis, you can either use the research to improve your production abilities within the biome, or transfer the data to the new Doc Commercial Science Lab.
+And with the Geology Lab s new Biome Analysis, you can either use the research to improve your production abilities within the biome, or transfer the data to the new Doc Commercial Science Lab.
 It will cost you Science to perform a Biome Analysis, but you stand to gain much more.

 New Parts
 - Added the Doc Commercial Science Lab.
 This is a new multipurpose laboratory.
 With the Doc Commercial Science Lab, developed in partnership with the Rasta Engineering Group (thanks rasta013 for the lab configs!), you get a Mobile Processing Lab equivalent that can do more than just process experiments for Science over time; you can publish the research for Reputation, or sell the research for Funds.
 You can also reconfigure the lab into the Sunburn pellet lab, and produce FusionPellets and Coolant for your fusion needs.
 And finally, you can retool it into the Watney Chemistry Lab, named after a fictional character that finds creative survival solutions through chemistry.